react-native-webrtc/react-native-webrtc/Documentation/iOSInstallation.md

 4. delete files generated from `step 2` under `node_modules/react-native-webrtc/ios WebRTC.framework/` (e.g. with a command `rm node_modules/react-native-webrtc/ios/WebRTC.framework/WebRTC-*` from application root)
 5. you can check current arch use this command: `file node_modules/react-native-webrtc/ios/WebRTC.framework/WebRTC`

-## Appendix D - Autolinking

-(For React >= 0.60)

-Newer versions of React will auto-link modules, but installing via the podfile or following steps 2-4 will manually link the module as well.
-This will lead to an error.

-1. go to your root app folder
-2. unlink the module: 'npx react-native unlink react-native-webrtc'